leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 <mark style="background: #FFF3A3A6;">   - Focalization determines the completeness of the image perceived by the reader.</mark>
 <mark style="background: #FFF3A3A6;">   - The relationship between the focalizer and the information shapes the narrative suspense.</mark>

-5. **Narratological Aspects of Novels:**
-   - Traditional theories of the novel have often blurred the distinction between different narrative aspects.
-   - Focalization plays a key role in unifying various elements like time and character portrayal.

-6. **Systematic Approach to Narrative Analysis:**
-   - Genette's work in "Figures III" aimed to systematize narrative aspects including time and focalization.
-   - The emphasis is on how information about the fabula is presented to the reader.

-7. **Focalization as a Tool of Manipulation:**
-   - Focalization is a subtle means of manipulation, influencing how readers perceive the narrative.
-   - It's important in revealing hidden ideologies, especially in media and literary analyses.

 8. **Cognitive Narratology and Fiction-Reality Relationship:**
    - <mark style="background: #FFF3A3A6;">Cognitive narratology</mark> contributes to understanding narrative sophistication.